Nims on the Annapurna (Picture: Project Possible).

 A spokesperson for 'Project Possible' said: "It is clear that Nims has missed some summit windows due to the weather and unforeseen, and very tragic, rescues.

 "He will be pursuing his bid to climb the world's 14 highest mountains in seven months once he has had some rest.

 "His priority will be speaking with his wife and family who have endured some anxious moments over the last four to five weeks".

-Lulworth Cove, in Dorset, is where Mr Purja is currently training for his enterprise.
+Lulworth Cove, in Dorset, was where Mr Purja trained for his enterprise.

-In 2017, in fact, he scaled Mount Everest twice and also climbed Mount Lhotse and Mount Makalu in just five days.
+In 2017, he scaled Mount Everest twice, and also climbed Mount Lhotse and Mount Makalu in just five days.

-"I was born in Nepal, I'm the best of the Gurkhas," he admits with a smile.
+"I was born in Nepal, I'm the best of the Gurkhas," he told Forces News.